kyh/inteligir/docs/server.md

 # Evolving the server

+Inteligir's backend is built using [GraphQL Yoga](https://github.com/prisma/graphql-yoga) and [NextJS](https://github.com/zeit/next.js).
+We use a Postgres database with [Prisma](https://github.com/prisma/prisma) bindings to help with the GraphQL interface.

+### Updating the API

 If you want to change the GraphQL API, you need to adjust the GraphQL schema in [`../server/db/schema.graphql`](../server/db/schema.graphql) and the respective resolver functions.

 <Details><Summary><strong>Adding an operation without updating the datamodel</strong></Summary>